JonnyTran/OpenOmics/docs/usage/getting-started.md

 ## Creating a multi-omics dataset

-With multiple single-omics, each with different sets of genes and samples, you can use the {class}`MultiOmics` to integrate them.
+With multiple single-omics, each with different sets of genes and samples, you can use the {class}`openomics.MultiOmics` to integrate them.

 ```{code-block} python
 from openomics.multiomics import MessengerRNA, MicroRNA, LncRNA, SomaticMutation, Protein